Good Art and Joy

 And last but not the least “we must be careful, as in all other human actions, to conform ourselves to persons, time, and place, and take due account of other circumstances”.
 In other words, we have to do the right thing at the right time, in the right context.
 Essential for professional or religious activities, the same principle can be applied to reading, watching, listening or playing in our free time.

 Robert Kmita Lazu (Ph.D., Philosophy) is a writer and philosopher.
 In the last twenty years he published many philosophical and theological books and hundreds of essays and studies.
-As a father of seven, he developed a special interest in cultivating the virtue of “eutrapelia”.
-Consequently, he wrote many reviews and essays about fiction books, movies, cartoons and computer games.
+As a father of seven, he developed a special interest in creating a quality family library.
+Wishing to share the fruits of this constant activity, he wrote many reviews and essays about fiction books, movies, cartoons and computer games.

 Bernhardt Warga (M.A., Computer Science) is a hardware engineer deeply involved in everything related to computers.
 Together with his wife, Nadia, he always sought to provide his four children with the best possible culture.
 That is why he is involved in this project which he considers very necessary today.